-A Species at Risk Considerations Memorandum, prepared by Dillon Consulting Limited, dated November 2022, summarizing the natural environment existing conditions and potential for Species at Risk within the project location, has been provided under separate cover.
+A Species at Risk Considerations, prepared by Dillon Consulting Limited, dated November 2022, summarizing the natural environment existing conditions and potential for Species at Risk within the project location, has been provided under separate cover.

 The Study Area does not contain provincial parks or conservation reserves/areas, Area of Natural and Scientific Interest (ANSI), Life Science, or Earth Science, Provincially Significant Wetlands (PSW), or unevaluated wetlands.
-In general, the Study Area is predominately comprised of cultural communities (i.e.

-active agriculture), and as a result, has been mostly disturbed.
+In general, the Study Area is predominately comprised of cultural communities (i.e. active agriculture), and as a result, has been mostly disturbed.
 There is a low likelihood for the Study Area to provide wildlife habitat in general and habitat for SAR.

-Based on the results, a low potential to impact SAR habitat is anticipated.
 Potential impacts can generally be avoided through appropriate mitigation measures and best management practices (e.g. timing windows, exclusionary fencing, etc.).
-It is anticipated that there is a low likelihood that the proposed works would contravene Sections 9 and 10 of the ESA through the application of appropriate mitigation measures.
+There is low likelihood anticipated that the proposed works would contravene Sections 9 and 10 of the ESA through the application of appropriate mitigation measures.

-3.6.7 Energy Strategy Report
+3.6.4 Stormwater Management Brief

-An Energy Strategy Report, prepared by Dillon Consulting Limited, dated February 2023, evaluating the energy efficiency options for the proposed residential development, has been provided under separate cover.
+A Stormwater Management Report, prepared by Dillon Consulting Limited, dated September 2023, outlining all stormwater requirements for the Subject Site, has been provided under separate cover.